 Voice and Mirroring in L2 Pronunciation Instruction

-The audience for the volume includes language teachers, particularly those desiring to use top-down pedagogical approaches like the Mirroring Project to improve learners’ intelligibility by modifying their suprasegmentals and paralinguistic patterns, as well as academic researchers interested in studying the way adults can acquire second language phonology by holistically adopting and channeling the voices of speakers they admire.
+The audience for the volume includes language teachers, particularly those desiring to use top-down pedagogical approaches like the Mirroring Project to improve learners’ intelligibility, and academic researchers interested in studying the way adults can acquire second language phonology by holistically adopting and channeling the voices of speakers they admire.
 The book is also of potential interest to language teacher educators, curriculum developers, and textbook writers.

 Published: Jan 1, 2023